 This page provides you with information on what happens after you have submitted your dissertation.
 From that point on the document will be treated as an examination paper and it may not be changed.
-The document will be stamped with the date of receipt and logged onto the student record system.
-Copies will then be passed to your assessors, to allow them to read what you have written prior to the oral examination.
-After the oral examination you will NOT be told the marks that have been awarded, but you will be provided with a copy of the feedback comments and an indication of the recommendation that the Assessors will be making to the Examination Board.
+The document will be logged onto the student record system on the date of submission.
+Your assessors will have access to your submission to allow them to read what you have written.
+You will NOT be told the marks that have been awarded, but you will be provided with a copy of the feedback comments and an indication of the recommendation that the Assessors will be making to the Examination Board.

 The dissertation and mark sheet will go into a process known as moderation.
 In this process the moderator will assess the marking standard of the projects and make a detailed report for the External Examiner.
 The External Examiner (who comes from another University) has access to all your submitted work and pertinent correspondence and will discuss any issues they believe relevant with the Moderator and the Exam Board Secretary.
 Recommendations based on all the information we have will be made by the Board of Examiners.

 No the processes of moderation and the External Examiner’s views inform the Examination Board which then make decisions as to whether the mark awarded is appropriate for the work submitted.

 You can write to the Examination Board via the Examination Board Secretary (email WMG-PGT-Exams@warwick.ac.uk) outlining your areas of concern and/or any circumstances which might have affected your performance adversely.
 Simple disagreement with the assessors’ recommendation would not be sufficient grounds for the Examination Board to change a mark.
 We would expect you to take advice from your personal tutor and/or programme manager to ensure you follow the correct procedure.
 You do not have the right to have the work remarked and once the Examination Board has agreed a mark, you have no right of appeal against that mark.